microsoft/pbiworkshops/Day After Dashboard in a Day/DataVisualization.md

 <font size="6">✅ Lab check</font>

-We used PowerPoint to create a rich background for our Power BI report.
-We chose PowerPoint because it has design templates and shapes that match the slide dimensions of our report canvas.
-This way, we could plan our design elements before importing them into Power BI.
-All we had to do was size our visuals to fit the individual squares.

-This technique can also improve the performance of our report by reducing the rendering times of having extra elements on our report page.
+This technique also reduces the rendering times on our report page by moving all elements to a single background shape as opposed to numerous items needing to be rendered on the Power BI report page.

 Learn more about [themeable backgrounds](https://alluringbi.com/2020/05/05/themeable-backgrounds-for-power-bi/) from the community resource [AlluringBI.com](https://alluringbi.com)